FadisChen/MindMap-ChromeExtension/README.md

 ## Notes

-- Ensure you have set a valid Groq API key before use
+- Ensure you have set a valid Groq or OpenAI API key before use
 - Processing large documents may take longer, please be patient
 - Image recognition feature only supports JPG and PNG formats